 2) Run Driver Easy and click Scan Now.
 Driver Easy will then scan your computer and detect any problem drivers.

-3) Click the Update button next to a flagged Nvidia graphics driver to automatically download the correct version of this driver, then you can install it manually (you can do this with the FREE version).
+3) Click the Update button next to a flagged Nvidia graphics driver to automatically download the correct version of this driver, and then you can install it manually (you can do this with the FREE version).

 Or click Update All to automatically download and install the correct version of all the drivers that are missing or out of date on your system (this requires the Pro version – you’ll be prompted to upgrade when you click Update All).